Wherever there is violence and conflict in the world, there are local people working to resolve and prevent it.

 Kashmir - Ashima Kaul

-Ashima Kaul is a founder-member of Yakjah Peace and Reconciliation Network, a network of Kashmiri professionals working on reconciliation and the empowerment of young people and women.
-A journalist by profession, she has participated in a number of national and international conferences and training programmes related to women’s leadership, peace and security, conflict resolution, intra-Kashmir dialogue and peacebuilding.
+Ashima Kaul is a founding member of the Yakjah Peace and Reconciliation Network, a network of Kashmiri professionals working on reconciliation and the empowerment of youth and women.
+A journalist by profession, she has participated in a number of national and international conferences, as well as training programmes related to women’s leadership, peace and security, conflict resolution, intra-Kashmir dialogue and peacebuilding.
 She has an active interest in inter-faith dialogue.
-As a founder member of Control Arms Foundation India she also works on gun control and small arms and light weapons isseus in Jammu and Kashmir.
+As a founding member of Control Arms Foundation India, she also works on gun control and small arms and light weapons issues in Jammu and Kashmir.